dwrobel/flatcam/README.md

 - added a button to clear de GUI preferences in Preferences -> General -> Gui Settings -> Clear GUI Settings
 - added key shortcuts for the shape transformations within Geometry Editor: X, Y keys for Flip(mirror), SHIFT+X, SHIFT+Y combo keys for Skew and ALT+X, ALT+Y combo keys for Offset
 - adjusted the plotcanvas.zomm_fit() function so the objects are better fit into view (with a border around)
+- modified the GUI in Objects Selected Tab to accommodate 2 different modes: basic and Advanced.
+In Basic mode, some of the functionality's are hidden from the user.

 17.02.2019